BBB Tips for Successful Mother’s Day Shopping

 It’s almost Mother’s Day!
-Whether you are ordering flowers, shopping for custom jewelry, or arranging for a special spa day appointments for the wonderful women in their life, be a smart consumer.
-BBB sees lots of scams that focus on holiday shopping, and is warning consumers to proceed with caution before falling victim to a Mother’s Day vendor scam, especially when shopping online.
+Whether you are ordering flowers, shopping for custom jewelry, or arranging for a special spa day appointments for the wonderful women in your life, be a smart consumer.
+BBB sees lots of scams that focus on holiday shopping and warns consumers to proceed with caution before falling victim to a Mother’s Day vendor scam, especially when shopping online.

 BBB urges consumers to take extra precaution with placing floral orders, especially online.
-“Not all online florists are the same,” says Don MacKinnon, President and CEO of the BBB Serving the Atlantic Provinces.
+“Not all online florists are the same,” says Mechele Agbayani Mills, president & CEO of BBB Serving Central East Texas.
 “While some people are extremely happy with their online floral purchases, others find themselves disappointed when the flowers don’t arrive on time, or don’t arrive at all.”
-In 2011, more than 96,000 consumers searched for trustworthy florists on www.bbb.org.
-Most major floral delivery services are BBB Accredited Businesses, as are more than 500 local florists across the U.S. and Canada.
+In 2011, more than 96,000 consumers searched for trustworthy florists on bbb.org Most major floral delivery services are BBB Accredited Businesses, as are more than 500 local florists across the U.S. and Canada.

 When finalizing gifts and shopping online, BBB recommends adhering to the following: